redhat-best-practices-for-k8s/certsuite/docs/test-standalone.md

 make build-cnf-tests
 ```

 *Gotcha:* The `make build*` commands run unit tests where appropriate.
-They do NOT test the CNF.
+They do NOT test the workload.

-### 3. Test a CNF
+### 3. Test a workload

-A CNF is tested by specifying which suites to run using the `run-cnf-suites.sh` helper
+A workload is tested by specifying which suites to run using the `run-cnf-suites.sh` helper
 script.

 Run any combination of the suites keywords listed at in the [General tests](test-spec.md#general-tests) section, e.g.